grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/panel/heatmap.md

 new(title)
 ```

-Creates a new xyChart panel with a title.
+Creates a new heatmap panel with a title.

 ### fn withDatasource